utopia-foss/utopia/doc/usage/eval/plotting.rst

 In the following, the basic vocabulary to understand the plotting framework is established.
 Relevant conceps and structures are:

-* The :ref:`plot configuration <plot_cfg_overview>` contains all the parameters required to make one or multiple plots.
+* The :ref:`plot configuration <plot_cfg_overview>`, which contains all the parameters required to make one or multiple plots.
-* The :ref:`plot creator <external_plot_creator>` creates the actual plot.
-Given some plot configuration, it produces the plot as output.
+* The :ref:`plot creator <external_plot_creator>`, which creates the actual plot.
+Given some plot configuration, it outputs the plot.
-* The :py:class:`~utopya.plotting.PlotManager` orchestrates the plotting procedure by feeding the relevant plot configuration to a specific plot creator.
+* The :py:class:`~utopya.plotting.PlotManager`, which orchestrates the plotting procedure by feeding the relevant plot configuration to a specific plot creator.